lpzraf/js-user-form-w-regex/README.md

-## User Form Using Regex for Validation
+## User Form Using Vanilla JS and Regex for Validation
 Practice with Traversy Media code.